 This keto orange chicken is both sweet and spicy.
-It is a fresh, healthy take on the authentic version.
-And it has all the same delicious flavors of your favorite take out but is a low carb meal your family will love.
+It is a fresh, healthy take on an authentic version that would be high in carbs.
+It has all the same citrusy, savory flavors of your favorite take out but is a low sugar, healthy meal your family will love.

 Why this recipe is just so good..